kizniche/Mycodo/docs/Functions.md

 Page\: `Setup -> Function`

-For a full list of supported Inputs, see [Supported Functions](Supported-Functions.md).
+For a full list of supported Functions, see [Supported Functions](Supported-Functions.md).

 Function controllers perform tasks that often involve the use of Inputs and Outputs.

 !!! note
     "Last" means the Function will only acquire the last (latest) measurement in the database.
 "Past" means the Function will acquire all measurements from the present until the "Max Age (seconds)" that's been set (e.g. if measurements are acquired every 10 seconds, and a Max Age is set to 60 seconds, there will on average be 6 measurements returned to the Function to operate with).

+## Function Actions

+These are the actions that can be added to Controllers (i.e. Conditional Controllers, Trigger Controllers) to provide a way to interact with other parts of Mycodo and external to Mycodo.

+For a full list of supported Actions, see [Supported Actions](Supported-Actions.md).

 ## Custom Functions